Server-Samurai-s/international-payment-system/README.md

 - **Security**:
   - SSL for secure connections
-  - Input validation with RegEx
+  - Input validation with RegEx patterns
   - Password hashing and salting using bcrypt

 ---